sujungleeml/InterpretPrompt/README.md

 2) 평가자는 각 케이스에 대해 주어진 Input Data 와 LLM Output 을 비교 확인합니다.
 Step 1,2,3에 대해 평가하도록 구성된 7개의 문항을 1-5점 척도로 평가합니다. (평가문항 및 기준 하기 제공)
 ----
-1. How well did the model explain the variables that influenced the model's prediction and their medical relevance in Step 1 of the LLMs output?
+1. How well does the LLM output explain the variables that influenced the model's prediction and their medical relevance in Step 1?
 (1: Very poor / 2: Poor / 3: Average / 4: Good / 5: Very good)
-2. How appropriately did the model confirm the agreement between the model's prediction and the actual data in Step2 of the LLMs output, and explain the variables that could influence the discrepancy?
+2. How appropriately does the LLM output confirm the agreement between the model's prediction and the actual data in Step2, and explain the variables that could influence the discrepancy in the case of disagreement?
 (1: Very inappropriate / 2: Inappropriate / 3: Average / 4: Appropriate / 5: Very appropriate)
-3. Does the clinical plan proposed in Step 3 of the LLMs output provide an appropriate clinical direction based on the comparison of the model's prediction and actual data identified in Step2?
+3. Does the clinical plan proposed in Step 3 provide an appropriate clinical direction based on the comparison of the model's prediction and actual data identified in Step2?
-(1: Not at all / 2: Hardly / 3: Average / 4: Well / 5: Very well)
+(1: Very inappropriate / 2: Inappropriate / 3: Average / 4: Appropriate / 5: Very appropriate)
-4. If the LLMs output is provided along with the model's prediction, can it contribute to improving the physician's decision-making process?
+4. If the LLM output is provided along with the model's prediction, would it contribute to improving the physician's decision-making process?
 (1: Not at all / 2: Hardly / 3: Average / 4: Contributes / 5: Greatly contributes)
-5. How would you rate the acceptability of the LLMs output?
+5. How would you rate the acceptability of the LLM output?
 (1: Unacceptable (Major rewrite required) / 2: Unacceptable (Major modifications required) / 3: Acceptable with minor modifications / 4: Acceptable with no modifications / 5: Perfectly acceptable
-6. Do you think the LLMs output can enhance your documentation efficiency?)
+6. Do you think the LLM output can enhance your documentation efficiency?)
 (1: Strongly disagree / 2: Disagree / 3: Neither agree or disagree / 4: Agree / 5: Strongly agree)
-7. If the LLMs output does cause harm, what would be the extent, or clinical impact on the patient?
+7. If the LLM output does cause harm, what would be its extent, or clinical impact on the patient?
 (1: Death / 2: Severe harm / 3: Moderate harm / 4: Mild harm / 5: No harm)
 ----